The Radio London Fab Forties

 Some have said that the ‘bootleg tape’ story was merely invented to blackmail EMI into giving Radio London an exclusive.
 Admittedly, the tale does sound somewhat far-fetched and is compounded by the fact that the participants have remained unnamed since 1967.
 But whether or not the boyfriend, his girlfriend or indeed the tape ever existed, the ploy worked!
 Dick James agreed to supply Alan Keen with a proper tape of Sgt Pepper's on the proviso that he did not reveal where it had come from.
 As a music publisher, allowing a radio station an unauthorised copy of the album could have landed James in a lot of trouble.

-Ed Stewart had a sponsored segment of his regular afternoon programme called 'It’s All Happening' that went out every Friday between 1700 and 1800 as a 'What's on in London' guide for trendy youngsters.
-It was during this part of his show that Stewpot introduced Sgt Pepper's Lonely Hearts Club Band, no doubt to the delight of the sponsors.
+A sponsored segment called 'It’s All Happening' that went out every Friday between 1700 and 1800 as a 'What's on in London' guide for trendy youngsters.
+It was during this part of the show that Stewpot introduced Sgt Pepper's Lonely Hearts Club Band, no doubt to the delight of the sponsors.
 Naturally, everyone aboard the Galaxy had gathered round to listen.
 The sounds of Sgt Pepper's had such a profound effect on John Peel that he burst into tears, so Ed took pity

 on him and allowed Peelie to take over the programme.
 The album did not merely get one airing.
-Everyone was so bowled over by it that it was played in full several times that evening.
+Everyone on the station was so bowled over by it that it was played in full several times that evening.

-EMI bosses went mad.
-The MD Ken East, phoned Alan Keen to threaten a police raid if Radio London did not stop playing Sgt Pepper's, but Alan cleverly told him he would have to take his complaint to Radlon Sales' registered office in the Bahamas.
+As Dick James had predicted, EMI bosses went mad.
+The MD Ken East phoned Alan Keen to threaten a police raid if Radio London did not stop playing Sgt Pepper's, but Alan cleverly told him he would have to take his complaint to Radlon Sales' registered office in the Bahamas!

 It was May 20th before Kenny Everett got to play Sgt Pepper's.
 He and fellow ex-shipmate Chris Denning were now working for the BBC and Kenny aired extracts from the sensational new album on the Light Programme, during Denning's show 'Where It's At'.
 Needle time restrictions at the Beeb would not have allowed the album to have been played in full.